 When a person is bound to their homes due to illness or injury, their social circles are limited to those that live within the home.
 This means that they may be left at home and alone for long periods.
 These people can begin to feel lonely and this can affect their mental and physical health.
 In-home assistance services aren’t only about meeting the physical health needs of the patient but also their psychological and emotional needs.
 These services provide the elderly, sick and injured with the companionship they need to avoid feeling lonely.
 Visits from the caregiver will help to provide the patient with social stimulation and the company they crave.
 Caregivers can help patients attend social events or activities too.
 For example, the caregiver can accompany the patient to the park or a social center where they can interact with others.

 Social services involve having a social worker visit the home in order to ensure that the needs of the patient are being met.
-Whether you or your loved one are in need of certain resources such as counseling or other benefits, your social case manager can make recommendations to help you access the services you need.
-Your social case manager will also make continual visits to ensure that you or your loved one’s needs are being met and will also work to identify ways to meet any other needs that may arise in future.
+Whether you or your loved one are in need of certain resources such as counseling or other benefits, your social client care supervisor can make recommendations to help you access the services you need.
+Your social client care supervisor will also make continual visits to ensure that you or your loved one’s needs are being met and will also work to identify ways to meet any other needs that may arise in future.

 If you’re searching for in-home care for seniors, contact Companion Care.
 We offer high quality in-home care services designed to meet the individual needs of those under our care.
 Get in touch with us to learn more about what we offer and how we can help.